revaadi/STATICSWEASSIGNM/README.md

    ```

 2. **Install Dependencies:**
-   Make sure to install the required dependencies using `npm` or `yarn`.
+   Make sure to install the required dependencies using `npm`.

    ```bash
    npm install